 While many plugins have made popup generation very easy, there are also instances of businesses overusing them.
 For example, a coupon for a free phone case is suitable for the purchase of mobile phones, not on a page that displays USB speakers.

-For this reason, popups are suitable only on the most relevant pages.
-As a thumb rule, if there is no direct connection between the page content and popup content, you should not use that popup.
+For this reason, web popups are suitable only on the most relevant pages.
+As a thumb rule, if there is no direct connection between the page content and the web popup content, you should not use that popup.

 Unfortunately, some companies still treat web popups as user registration forms.
-Over the course of internet’s history, a clear distinction between the two has been realized.
-You don’t need to accept more than an email and a first name on a web popup form.
+Over the years, a clear distinction between the two has been realized by inbound marketers.
+You don’t need anything more than an email id and a first name on your web popups.

-Make sure all of them are not pure text fields.
-Don’t make the user type everything; no one who is surfing online has time or patience to type.
+Make sure that all of them are not pure text fields.
+Don’t make the user type everything; no one who is surfing online has the time or patience to type in many details.
 Instead, make other controls clickable with the help of radio buttons and combo boxes on the web popup.

 We hope that these pages have helped you understand what web popups are, why you should use them to promote your products better and build a large contacts list, and what you should avoid while designing and triggering your web popups.
 EngageBay has a lot more to offer; take a look around if you need to learn more about inbound marketing.